Saalumarada Thimmakka

 She received no formal education and worked as a casual labourer in a nearby quarry.
 Her work has been honoured with the National Citizen's Award of India.
 Her work was recognised by the Government of India and she was conferred with Padma Shri in 2019.

-A U.S. environmental organisation based in Los Angeles and Oakland, California called Thimmakka's Resources for Environmental Education is named after her.
+A US environmental organisation based in Los Angeles and Oakland, California called Thimmakka's Resources for Environmental Education is named after her.
 Central University of Karnataka has announced an honorary doctorate for Thimmakka in the year 2020.

+Thimmakka died in Bengaluru on 14 November 2025, at the claimed age of 114.

 Early life

-Thimmakka was born in Gubbi Taluk, Tumukuru District in Karnataka.
+Thimmakka was said to have been born on 30 June 1911 (although some sources have claimed she was born around 1928), in Gubbi Taluk of Kingdom of Mysore, presently in Tumakuru district of Karnataka.
 She was married to Chikkaiah, a native of Hulikal village in the Magadi taluk of Ramanagara district in Karnataka.
 She received no formal education and worked as a casual labourer in a nearby quarry.
-The couple could not have children but, they had adopted a son named Surya Prakash.
+The couple could not have children.
 It is said that Thimmakka started to plant banyan trees in lieu of children.
 The name word Saalumarada (row of trees in the Kannada language) is how she is referred to because of her work.
+Thimmakka had a foster son named Umesh.

 Achievement

 Ficus (banyan) trees were aplenty near Thimmakka's village.
 Thimakka and her husband started grafting saplings from these trees.
-Ten saplings were grafted in the first year and they were planted along a distance of 5 km near the neighbouring village of Kudur.
+Ten saplings were grafted in the first year and they were planted along a distance of 5km near the neighbouring village of Kudur.
 15 saplings were planted in the second year and 20 in the third year.
-She used her meager resources for planting these trees.
+She used her meagre resources for planting these trees.
 The couple used to carry four pails of water for a distance of four kilometres to water the saplings.
 They were also protected from grazing cattle by fencing them with thorny shrubs.

 The saplings were planted mostly during monsoon season so that sufficient rainwater would be available for them to grow.
 By the onset of the next monsoons, the saplings had invariably taken root.
 In total, 384 trees were planted, and their asset value has been assessed at around 1.5 million rupees.
-The management of these trees have now been taken over by the Government of Karnataka.
+The management of these trees has now been taken over by the Government of Karnataka.

 The 385 banyan trees planted and nurtured by her came under threat of being chopped down for the widening of Bagepalli-Halaguru road in 2019.
-Thimmakka requested the Chief Minister HD Kumaraswamy and Deputy Chief Minister G Parameshwara to reconsider the project.
-As a result, the government decided to look for alternatives to save the 70 years old trees.
+Thimmakka requested the Chief Minister H. D. Kumaraswamy and Deputy Chief Minister G. Parameshwara to reconsider the project.
+As a result, the government decided to look for alternatives to save the 70-year-old trees.